Lewis Ranieri

 Lewis S. Ranieri (/rəniˈɛri/; born 1947) is a former bond trader, and founding partner and current chairman of Ranieri Partners, a real estate firm.

-He is considered the "father" of mortgage-backed securities, for his pioneering role in their emergence in the 1970s, during his tenure in Salomon Brothers, where he reached the position of Vice Chairman.
+He is considered the "father" of mortgage-backed securities, along with Anthony J. Nocella, former CEO of Franklin Bank, for his pioneering role in their emergence in the 1970s during his tenure in Salomon Brothers, where he reached the position of Vice Chairman.
 Although he was named by BusinessWeek in 2004 as "one of the greatest innovators of the past 75 years", he was later strongly criticized for his role in the subprime mortgage crisis of 2007–09.

 Early life

 Lewis S. Ranieri was born in Brooklyn, New York, in 1947.
 Ranieri had sought to be an Italian chef before finding that his asthma prevented him from working in smoky kitchens.
 He began college at St. John's University but left before completing his degree.
 Ranieri later returned to school and completed his Bachelor of Arts in English in 1986.
 In 1987, St. John's University awarded him an honorary Doctor of Laws degree.